BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 #### Code security and analysis

 * **Dependency Insights**: No Policy (default).
 This seems like a somewhat passive feature.
-If itís annoying or cluttered UI we can reconsider.
+If it‚Äôs annoying or cluttered UI we can reconsider.
 * **Enable or disable Dependabot alerts by repository admins**: Allowed (default).
 I see no reason to restrict this.

 #### Personal access token policies (Beta)